Jammy2211/PyAutoLens/docs/index.rst

 - `The introduction Jupyter Notebook on Binder <https://mybinder.org/v2/gh/Jammy2211/autolens_workspace/release?filepath=introduction.ipynb>`_, where you can try **PyAutoLens** in a web browser (without installation).

-- `The autolens_workspace GitHub repository <https://github.com/Jammy2211/autolens_workspace>`_, which includes example scripts and the `HowToLens Jupyter notebook tutorials <https://github.com/Jammy2211/autolens_workspace/tree/master/notebooks/howtolens>`_ which give new users a step-by-step introduction to **PyAutoLens**.
+- `The autolens_workspace GitHub repository <https://github.com/Jammy2211/autolens_workspace>`_, which includes example scripts and the HowToLens Jupyter notebook lectures.

 Strong Gravitational Lensing
 ============================